🕑 Reading time: 1 minute

 Torsion balance method is one of the methods that determine the water content of the soil rapidly.
-The method employs an infrared lamp and torsion balance moisture to determine the moisture content rapidly and with high accuracy.
-The test apparatus and procedure are explained briefly.
+The method employs an infrared lamp and torsion balance to determine the moisture content rapidly and with high accuracy.
+The test apparatus and procedure are explained briefly in this article.

 Apparatus for Torsion Balance Method